Richard Bissen

-Richard T. Bissen Jr. (born February 28, 1962) is an American politician, retired jurist, and Mayor of Maui County since January 2023.
+Richard T. Bissen Jr. (born March 25, 1962) is a former prosecuting attorney and retired jurist serving since 2023 as mayor of Maui County, Hawaii.

-In 2005, Bissen was nominated by Governor Linda Lingle to serve as a judge for the second judicial circuit.
-He was renominated for his judgeship by Governor David Ige in 2015, and retired from the judiciary in December of 2021.
+In 2005, Governor Linda Lingle nominated Bissen to serve as a judge for the second judicial circuit.
+Governor David Ige renominated him in 2015, and he retired from the judiciary in 2021.

-In January 2022, Bissen announced his candidacy for Mayor of Maui County.
-Bissen placed first in the primaries, receiving approximately 34.7 percent of the vote, with incumbent Mike Victorino finishing in second place.
-Maui County elections are non-partisan, with the top two candidates moving on to the general election.
-Bissen defeated Victorino in the general election, receiving approximately 61.4 percent of the vote.
+In January 2022, Bissen announced his candidacy for mayor of Maui County.
+He placed first in the primaries, receiving about 34.7% of the vote, with incumbent Mike Victorino finishing second.
+Maui County elections are nonpartisan, with the top two candidates moving on to the general election.
+Bissen defeated Victorino in the general election with 61.4% of the vote.